DataONEorg/hashstore/README.md

 ## Concurrency in HashStore

-HashStore is both thread and process safe, and by default synchronizes calls to store & delete objects/metadata with Python's threading module.
+HashStore is both threading and multiprocessing safe, and by default synchronizes calls to store & delete objects/metadata with Python's threading module.
 If you wish to use multiprocessing to parallelize your application, please declare a global environment variable `USE_MULTIPROCESSING` as `True` before initializing Hashstore.
 This will direct the relevant Public API calls to synchronize using the Python `multiprocessing` module's locks and conditions.
 Please see below for example:

 ```py
 import os